Should You Vectorize or Upscale Your AI Art?

-Ever feel stuck choosing between vectorizing and upscaling your AI art?
-You're not alone!
-'To vectorize or not to vectorize?'—that's the big question.
-Today, we're going to clear up the confusion.
-Let's break down when to use a vectorizer versus an upscaler and find out the pros and cons of each!
+Stuck choosing between vectorizing and upscaling your AI art?
+You're not alone.
+'To vectorize or not to vectorize?'
+That is the question.
+Today, we will clear up the confusion.
+We will explain when to use a vectorizer or an upscaler and look at the pros and cons of each.

 Understanding the Basics

-Before we explain the pros and cons, let's grasp the essence of vectorization and upscaling process.
+Before we explain the pros and cons, let's cover the basics of vectorization and upscaling process.
 Both techniques aim to increase the quality of low-resolution images commonly produced by AI generators.

-If you're planning to print your artwork on a t-shirt or display it on a larger canvas – enhancing the quality is crucial.
+If you're planning to print your artwork on a t-shirt or display it on a large canvas, quality enhancement is crucial.

-Either tool can be used in most cases; using both is typically unnecessary.
-Specific scenarios exist where one might be more suitable than the other.
-The choice depends on your design process, editing needs, and familiarity with each tool.
+Either tool works in most cases, and using both is usually unnecessary.
+There are specific situations where one is more suitable than the other.
+The choice depends on your design process, editing needs, and how familiar you are with each tool.

 Vectorization: Unveiling the Power of Vectors